mcellteam/mcell_galaxy/docs/Installation/README.md

 # MCell Galaxy

-## Installation tips
+## Installation Details

-Project to create an MCell tool that works within Galaxy

 The files in this project may be copied on top of a fresh installation of Galaxy.
-Otherwise the files should be merged into a pre-existing Galaxy installation with the addition of an "mcell" section to the "galaxy/config/tool_conf.xml" file as shown here:
+Otherwise the files should be merged into a pre-existing Galaxy installation with the addition of an "mcell" section added to the "galaxy/config/tool_conf.xml" file as shown here:

     <?xml version='1.0' encoding='utf-8'?>